user256256256256/Nyumban-website/README.md

+* Copyright (c) 2025 NPS.
+All rights reserved.

+* This script is part of the NPS project and is proprietary software.
+* Unauthorized copying, modification, or distribution, via any medium,
+* is strictly prohibited.
+Licensed under Proprietary Software.

+* Author: Eng Ibn Muzamir
+* Published : 22/May/2025
+* Last updated : 22/May/2025

 # **NPS Landing Page**
 A **modern web application** built with **React, Tailwind CSS, Node.js, and PostgreSQL**, designed to provide a seamless user experience with efficient backend data handling.